-Below are the steps to generate the certificates using the SIMP-provided, Fake CA.
+Below are the steps to generate the certificates using the SIMP-provided, Fake CA. These steps assume the production environment.

-- 1. Typecd /var/simp/environments/simp/FakeCA - 2.
-Type vi togen - 3.
-Remove old entries from the file and add the Fully Qualified Domain Name (FQDN) of the systems (one per line) for which certificates will be created.
+- 1. cd to /var/simp/environments/production/FakeCA/ - 2.
+Run vi togen - (a) Remove old entries from the file and add the Fully Qualified Domain Name (FQDN) of the systems (one per line) for which certificates will be created.

-Note: To use alternate DNS names for the same system, separate the names with commas and without spaces.
+Note: To use alternate DNS names for the same system, separate the names with commas and omit any spaces.

 For example, .name, alt.name1, alt.name2.

-4. Type wc cacertkey
+3. Run wc cacertkey

-Note: Ensure that the cacertkey file is not empty.
-If it is, enter text into the file; then save and close the file.
+- (a) Verify that the cacertkey file is not empty. - (b) If it is empty: enter text into the file, then save and close the file. - 4.
+Run ./gencerts\nopass.sh

-5. Type ./gencerts\nopass.sh